BOUGIE APOCALYPSE

 Sarah’s hands trembled slightly when she lowered the shotgun, but her eyes were bright.
 Mikey stared at her like she’d grown ten feet tall.
 Tom gave a slow nod of approval.

-You and Raych dragged the bodies while the others kept watch.
-When you got back, the beans were still warm.
+Raych and I dragged the bodies while the others kept watch.
+When we got back, the beans were still warm.

-You accepted the steaming cup Raych handed you and looked at the little group around the fire.
+I accepted the steaming cup Raych handed me and looked at the little group around the fire.

 “Tomorrow we start handgun work.
 Glock 19s.
 Grip, sight picture, trigger press.
 The rifles are loud and they run out of ammo.
 Pistols work even if the rifle is dry.”

-Raych gave her small fierce smile, then the bigger one that meant she was proud.
+Raych gave her small fierce smile, the one that seemed to be reserved for dead Walkers, then the bigger one that meant she was proud.
 “Told you civilization waits for the shotgun too.”

 “Damn right it does.
 Eat up.
 World’s still ending tomorrow… but we’re ending it slower.”